Dudnik-Ilia/DPDL_project/instructions.md

 #### Debugging with an interactive slurm shell

 You can request an interactive shell, too.
 This is especially useful if you want to debug your code or check if everything works before submitting a hour-long training job.
+Please do not use the interactive shell for ongoing development.

 To generate an interactive Slurm shell on one of the compute nodes, the following command has to be issued on the woody frontend: